Sjeiti/TinySort/jsdoc/main.md

 ### default sorting

-The default sort simply sorts the textContent of each element
+The default sort simply sorts the text of each element

 ``` javascript
 tinysort('ul#xdflt>li');